ICE S: History

 The train was originally used to test components during the development of the ICE 3 in the mid-1990s.
 The powerheads were taken from the ongoing production of the ICE 2 with only minor modifications.
 Two of the three original carriages had 500 kW traction motors on each axle, resulting in an impressive overall power output of 13,600 kW.
 When testing was completed, both these powered carriages were retired.

-After the ICE V was retired, the ICE S became the testing train for the maintenance of the high-speed lines.
+After the ICE V was retired, the ICE S became the test and measurement vehicle for maintaining existing and approval runs on new high-speed lines.
 Three times a year, the train runs on each line with an array of sensors and cameras to determine the line's condition.
-During the acceptance tests of new high-speed lines, the ICE S is usually the first train to drive the line at the design speed and beyond.
+During the acceptance tests of new high-speed lines, the ICE S is usually the first train to use the line at the design speed and beyond.

-While testing bogies for DB and Japan Rail, the train achieved a speed of 393 km/h on 13 July 2001, which is the highest speed driven on German rails since the InterCityExperimental's land speed record campaign in 1988.
+While testing bogies for DB and Japan Railways Group, the train achieved a speed of 393 km/h on 13 July 2001, which is the highest speed driven on German rails since the InterCityExperimental's land speed record campaign in 1988.